MariluzGayosso/MariluzGayosso/README.md

 ✅ Apply my knowledge in **software development**, **cloud solutions**, and **machine learning** in global collaborative environments.
 ✅ Participate in projects with impact on health, education, and social technology.
-✅ Grow professionally in leading companies like **Amazon, Google, IBM, Microsoft**, contributing innovation and quality solutions.
+✅ Grow professionally in leading companies, contributing innovation and quality solutions.

 ---